ping-localhost/merle-craft/content/posts/joining/index.md

 As of right now, you must have one of the following Discord roles to join the server:
 - Admin
-- Mods
+- Moderators
-- Twitch Mods
+- Twitch Moderators
 - Twitch Subscriber (any tier)
+- Discord Server Booster

 ## Minecraft: Java Edition